Teyras/MT/text/chapters/120_checks.md

 a single measurement worker running
 \label{warmup}](img/stability/warmup.tex)

+As seen in Figure \ref{warmup}, there is almost always an outlier in one of the first iterations.
+A handful of outliers with similar execution time can however be observed throughout every iteration of all the benchmarks.
+This situation does not seem like the usual case of warming up where the first results are regularly higher than the later ones and where the execution time does not rise in subsequent iterations.

-As seen in Figure \ref{warmup}, the results are not clearly higher during the first iterations of the measurements than at the end.
-A handful of outliers can be observed, but the overall trend seems stable enough.
-Although it is possible that 100 measurements is not enough to detect a warmup period, it seems improbable.
-Therefore, we can conclude that warming up is not an important factor in our measurements.
+Although it is possible that 100 measurements is not enough to detect such a warmup period, it seems improbable.
+Therefore, we can conclude that warming up is not an important factor in our measurements, even though it happens on a small scale.

 If the opposite was true, we would have to change the way ReCodEx measures submissions -- if a student submitted the same program in a quick succession,